 Constraints:

-m == grid.lengthn == grid[i].length1 <= m, n <= 300grid[i][j] is '0' or '1'.Problem Overview: You get a 2D grid of characters where '1' represents land and '0' represents water.
-An island is formed by connecting adjacent land cells horizontally or vertically.
-The task is to count how many separate islands exist in the grid.
+m == grid.lengthn == grid[i].length1 <= m, n <= 300grid[i][j] is '0' or '1'.Problem Overview: You are given an m x n grid of characters where '1' represents land and '0' represents water.
+Islands are formed by connecting adjacent land cells horizontally or vertically.
+The task is to count how many distinct islands exist in the grid.

-Approach 1: Depth‑First Search (DFS) Flood Fill (Time: O(m×n), Space: O(m×n))
+Approach 1: Depth-First Search (DFS) Traversal (Time: O(m*n), Space: O(m*n))

-Approach 2: Breadth‑First Search (BFS) Traversal (Time: O(m×n), Space: O(m×n))
+Approach 2: Breadth-First Search (BFS) Traversal (Time: O(m*n), Space: O(m*n))

-Approach 3: Union Find (Disjoint Set) (Time: O(m×n α(n)), Space: O(m×n))
+Approach 3: Union Find (Disjoint Set) (Time: O(m*n * α(n)), Space: O(m*n))

 | Approach | Time | Space | When to Use |